lilypcasto/Casto_Final_Project/README.md

 #### The repository includes code for the documentation of Canadian active wildfires in 2025.

 **File Structure:**
-- `data_raw/` – raw datasets
+- `data_raw` – raw datasets
-- `code/` – R code and documents
+- `code` – R code and documents
-- `outputs/` – cleaned and finalized data, figures, tables, and reports
+- `outputs` – cleaned and finalized data, figures, tables, and reports
 - `README.md` – overview of the project

 **Data Set Contents:** The data set contains information on the